Imperial, California: Climate

 Imperial has a hot desert climate, featuring long, extremely hot summers and mild winters.
 Imperial averages just about 3 inches of rain annually, with December being the wettest month.
 The North American Monsoon typically increases the humidity from July through September.
 At times, the climate can resemble that of tropical areas in the Caribbean.
 This leads to daily thunderstorms that can bring hail, downpours, lightning, and dust storms more commonly known as Haboob.
 During the eastern Pacific hurricane season, hurricanes occasionally track up the Baja California Peninsula and bring remnants of Tropical Storms through the desert that can result in flash flooding and heavy widespread thunderstorms.
 This can lead to significantly higher than normal precipitation, at times bringing heavy rain in short periods of time.
 The precipitation in the winter months is predominantly rain showers from the occasional winter storms.
 At times these storms bring cold temperatures to Imperial and surrounding cities, and mountain snowfall to the nearby mountains.
 Snow is almost totally unknown in the city, except for trace amount on December 12, 1932, and a very brief fall of sleet mixed with hail during a shower in December 1967.
-On average there are about 11 days that dip into the mid to lower 30s.
-In January, the normal high temperature is 67 degrees with a low of 39.
-In July, the normal high temperature is 105 degrees with a low of 77.
+On average there are 3.7 days per year that drop below freezing.
+In the coldest month, December, the normal high temperature is 67.5 degrees with a low of 42.3.
+In the warmest month, August, the normal high temperature is 104.5 degrees with a low of 78.4.